telerik/winforms-docs/tools/themeviewer.md

 # ThemeViewer

-ThemeViewer is a tool that gives you the ability to preview a custom or a predifined theme for all themable controls of the suite.
+ThemeViewer is a tool that gives you the ability to preview a custom or a predefined theme for all controls of the suite.

 ![tools-themeviewer 001](images/tools-themeviewer001.png)